florenciaaltschuler/relational-models/README.md

 # relational-models
-This repository contains projects from the Master's course, using the AdventureWorks dataset.
-It covers SQL queries, data analysis, and visualization to explore and analyze business data.
+This repository contains SQL queries, data analysis, and visualization of business data from the *AdventureWorks2019* dataset.